-At CSPC we are experienced in treating Osteitis pubis, which can be used to describe pain emanating from the pubic symphysis, the joint where the two halves of the pelvis come together at the front of the pelvis.
-The pelvic bones form a ring with the pubic symphysis at the front and are joined at the back of the pelvis at joints on each side of the sacrum (the sacro-iliac joints).
 The pubic symphysis is a thin joint which under normal circumstances has very minimal motion.
-In osteitis pubis, or with other types of groin pain, the pubic symphysis can be out of line, with one side higher or lower, or further forward or back than the other.
-It can also move more than it should during movement and walking, and it is this malalignment and excess movement that can result in inflammation and pain.
+In osteitis pubis, or with other types of groin pain, the pubic symphysis can be slightly out of line, with one side higher or lower, or further forward or back than the other.
+Pain in this area can inhibit the muscles around the pelvis, altering the stability of the pelvic ring, resulting in more torsional forces through the pubic symphysis during movement and walking.
+It is this malalignment and excess movement that can result in inflammation and pain.

-Osteitis pubis is thought to result from inflammation of the pubis symphysis, and the ligaments that attach to it and is characterised by pain, and sclerosis and bony changes of the pubis symphysis, which can be seen on X-ray and MRI scan.
-It can be very debilitating for sportsmen and women and for women post childbirth.
+Osteitis pubis can be very debilitating for sportsmen and women, and for women during and after pregnancy.
 In addition to being very painful, it can cause muscle inhibition, and feelings of weakness and loss of power.
 It can also result in a loss of technique and performance.

 Causes of Osteitis Pubis

-Osteitis Pubis can have a number of different causes and it is this that can make it a difficult problem to get rid of.
-We have found that the more complex and resistant cases of osteitis pubis have many of the causative factors, and that unless the physiotherapist is able to address most or all of them, the result is likely to be less good, especially in the sporting population.
+Osteitis pubis can have a number of different causes and it is this that can make it a difficult problem to get rid of.
+We have found that the more complex and resistant cases of osteitis pubis have many causative factors, and that unless the physiotherapist is able to identify and address most or all of them, the outcome can be poor, resulting in chronic pain, especially in the sporting population.